Carceral-Ecologies/lab_book/README.md

 # Carceral Ecologies Lab Book

 This lab book draws upon the collectively-honed insights and pathbreaking work of the Civic Laboratory for Environmental Action Research (CLEAR), a feminist, anti-colonial lab specializing in monitoring plastic pollution, directed by Max Liboiron.
 See the Jan 1, 2018 snapshot of [CLEAR Lab Book](https://civiclaboratory.nl/clear-lab-book/).
 In particular we draw heavily upon xxxxx.
-Test on faculty responsiblities is almost entierly from the [Aly Lab Book](https://github.com/alylab/labmanual/blob/master/aly-lab-manual.pdf).
+Text on faculty responsiblities is almost entierly from the [Aly Lab Book](https://github.com/alylab/labmanual/blob/master/aly-lab-manual.pdf) and that lab book also inspired somelanguade in the Work Autonomiously guideline.

  ##	__Value Framework__